Preparing to Implement Pre-AP

 - Determine your school’s or district’s approach to the Pre-AP for All requirement.

-After the decision is made and your order is complete, take action to prepare for a smooth implementation.
+After the decision is made to implement Pre-AP, take action to prepare for a smooth implementation.

 - Schedule planning time with teachers to review course frameworks within and across grades and subjects; teachers should be familiar with the frameworks before they begin the required professional learning.

-- Review the current curriculum with teachers and let them know they’ll still need it: Pre-AP is not a curriculum.
+- Review district curriculum with teachers and let them know they’ll still need it: Pre-AP is not a curriculum.